Making Safety #1

 Switzerland, like Australia, has a high proportion of children scooting to and from school.
-In Switzerland more than 21,000 children have been educated on scooter safety by the Micro Scooter Kids' Safety Day since 2007.
+More than 100,000 children have been educated on scooter safety by the Micro Scooter Kids' Safety Day since 2007.

-So, to promote active travel and teach young children the skills to keep safe on their scooters, we have developed a Scooter Safety Program for primary school teachers to enable them to run practical Scooter Safety sessions at their school.
-All your students will need is their own scooter and a helmet!
+So, to promote active travel and teach young children the skills to keep safe on their scooters, we developed the Micro Scooter Safety Program for Councils or Primary School teachers to enable them to run practical Scooter Safety sessions at their school.

 What happens on the day?

 Through a successful, tried and tested curriculum of fun practical workshops and games, children learn safety rules they can rely on to ensure their security amongst road users.